Loop quantum gravity

-Loop quantum gravity (LQG) is a theory of quantum gravity, which aims to merge quantum mechanics and general relativity, incorporating matter of the Standard Model into the framework established for the pure quantum gravity case.
-It is an attempt to develop a quantum theory of gravity based directly on Einstein's geometric formulation rather than the treatment of gravity as a force.
-As a theory LQG postulates that the structure of space and time is composed of finite loops woven into an extremely fine fabric or network.
+Loop quantum gravity (LQG) is a theory of quantum gravity that incorporates matter of the Standard Model into the framework established for the intrinsic quantum gravity case.
+It is an attempt to develop a quantum theory of gravity based directly on Albert Einstein's geometric formulation rather than the treatment of gravity as a mysterious mechanism (force).
+As a theory, LQG postulates that the structure of space and time is composed of finite loops woven into an extremely fine fabric or network.
 These networks of loops are called spin networks.
-The evolution of a spin network, or spin foam, has a scale above the order of a Planck length, approximately 10−35 meters, and smaller scales are meaningless.
+The evolution of a spin network, or spin foam, has a scale on the order of a Planck length, approximately 10−35 meters, and smaller scales are meaningless.
 Consequently, not just matter, but space itself, prefers an atomic structure.

-The areas of research, which involves about 30 research groups worldwide, share the basic physical assumptions and the mathematical description of quantum space.
+The areas of research, which involve about 30 research groups worldwide, share the basic physical assumptions and the mathematical description of quantum space.
 Research has evolved in two directions: the more traditional canonical loop quantum gravity, and the newer covariant loop quantum gravity, called spin foam theory.
 The most well-developed theory that has been advanced as a direct result of loop quantum gravity is called loop quantum cosmology (LQC).
-LQC advances the study of the early universe, incorporating the concept of the Big Bang into the broader theory of the Big Bounce, which envisions the Big Bang as the beginning of a period of expansion that follows a period of contraction, which one could talk of as the Big Crunch.
+LQC advances the study of the early universe, incorporating the concept of the Big Bang into the broader theory of the Big Bounce, which envisions the Big Bang as the beginning of a period of expansion, that follows a period of contraction, which has been described as the Big Crunch.